 Tone Stack Tone Pot Mod

 The Special 6 Ultra comes with a fixed value Fender Blackface style tone stack and a classic Fender Princeton type tone knob for controlling tone.
-The tone stack is a passive circuit so it can't boost any part of the signal but simply acts as a three part filter to bleed off the treble, mid and bass to change the signal's tone.
+The tone stack is a passive circuit so it can't boost any part of the signal but simply acts as a three part filter to block treble, mid and bass to change the signal's tone.

 I wanted to make this mod as easy as possible to reverse so I just clipped one leg of the 4 resistors instead of actually removing them (see pic below).